-The examples in the following three paragraphs of these Guidelines are meant to illustrate under which exceptional circumstances a hardcore restriction may fall outside the scope of Article 101(1).
+The examples in paragraphs (183) and (184) are intended to illustrate how the Commission will apply the principles mentioned above.

-Example of genuine entry

-73 See judgment in case C-439/09 Pierre Fabre, EU:C:2011:649, paragraph 57.

-74 See in particular paragraphs (14)(a) to (i) of these Guidelines describing in general possible efficiencies related to vertical restraints and section 6.1.1. of these Guidelines on resale price restrictions.
-See for general guidance on this the Communication from the Commission – Notice – Guidelines on the application of Article 81(3) of the Treaty, OJ C 101, 27.4.2004, p.
-97.

-75 Such an assessment is without prejudice to the fact that a specific restriction may nevertheless be automatically void if it amounts to a violation of the prohibitions regarding passive sales set out in the Geoblocking Regulation, see Article 6(2) of Regulation (EU) 2018/302 of the European Parliament and of the Council of 28 February 2018 on addressing unjustified geo-blocking and other forms of discrimination based on customers' nationality, place of residence or place of establishment within the internal market and amending Regulations (EC) No 2006/2004 and (EU) 2017/2394 and Directive 2009/22/EC.

-Example of cross-supplies between authorised distributors
+The following is an example of cross-supplies between authorised distributors:

-Example of genuine testing
+The following is an example of genuine testing:

 Resale price maintenance

-The hardcore restriction set out in Article 4(a) VBER concerns resale price maintenance (hereafter “RPM”), that is, agreements or concerted practices having as their direct or indirect object the establishment of a fixed or minimum resale price or a fixed or minimum price level to be observed by the buyer.76 A vertical agreement or concerted practice that relates to a certain range within which the buyer has to price is therefore not in line with Article 4(a) VBER.
+The hardcore restriction set out in Article 4, point (a) of Regulation (EU) X concerns resale price maintenance (‘RPM’), that is, agreements which, directly or indirectly, have the object of restricting the buyer’s ability to determine its sale price, including

+102 See in particular paragraph (16), points (a) to (i) of these Guidelines describing types of efficiency that are generally associated with vertical restraints and section 6.1.1. of these Guidelines on RPM.
+For general guidance on the assessment of efficiencies, see also the Article 101(3) Guidelines.

+those which establish a fixed or minimum sale price to be observed by the buyer103.
+A requirement for the buyer to set its sale price within a certain range is RPM within the meaning of Article 4, point (a) of the Regulation.

-RPM can be established through direct means.
-This is the case for contractual provisions or concerned practices that directly establish the retail price and therefore result in clear-cut restrictions.77 Such restrictions include contractual provisions allowing the supplier to set the price that the buyer has to charge its customer or prohibiting the buyer to sell below a certain price level.
-The restriction is also clear- cut where a supplier requests a price increase and the buyer complies with such a request.
+RPM can be applied through direct means.
+This is the case for contractual provisions or concerted practices that directly set the price that the buyer must charge to its customers104, or which allow the supplier to set the resale price, or which prohibit the buyer from selling below a certain price level.
+The restriction is also clear- cut where the supplier requests a price increase and the buyer complies with the request.

-RPM can also be achieved through indirect means, including incentives to observe a minimum price or disincentives to deviate from a minimum price.
-The following examples are meant to provide a non-exhaustive list of such indirect means:
+RPM can also be applied through indirect means, including incentives to observe a minimum price or disincentives to deviate from a minimum price.
+The following examples provide a non-exhaustive list of such indirect means:

-76 For the distinction between vertical agreements and concerted practices see paragraphs (48) to (51) of these Guideines.
-However, this distinction has so far not played an important role in the enforcement practice since it is not necessary to distinguish between the two to find an infringement of Article 101.
-Furthermore, it should be noted that RPM can be linked to other restrictions, including horizontal collusion in the form of hub-and-spoke arrangements, which are addressed in the Horizontal Guidelines, paragraph 55.

-77 See, for example, Commission Decisions in AT.40182 Guess, paragraphs 84, 86, and 137.

-Fixing the distribution margin;
+fixing the resale margin;

-Fixing the maximum level of a discount that the distributor can grant from a prescribed price level;
+fixing the maximum level of discount that the distributor can grant from a prescribed price level;

-Making the grant of rebates or the reimbursement of promotional costs by the supplier subject to the observance of a given price level;
+making the grant of rebates or the reimbursement of promotional costs by the supplier subject to the observance of a given price level;

+imposing minimum advertised prices (‘MAPs’), which prohibit the distributor from advertising prices below a level set by the supplier;

-Linking the prescribed resale price to the resale prices of competitors; and
+linking the prescribed resale price to the resale prices of competitors;